High Performance Slump Retention Agent Polycarboxylate Superplasticizer for Concrete

 ◆ Water-reducing performance increases gradually after 1 hour.

-◆ Slump of concrete can be adjusted over time by increasing XRT-DS dosage.
+◆ The slump of concrete can be adjusted over time by increasing XRT-DS dosage.

 ◆ Reduces slump loss caused by clay, stone powder, or high temperature.